Jack & Gina

 Cool under pressure… Until now.

-Hostile Operations Team sniper Jack “Hawk” Hunter is cool, methodical, and utterly lethal.
-Nothing rattles Jack’s calm.
-But that was before he learned he fathered a child three years ago — a child who has just been kidnapped.
+Military sniper Jack “Hawk” Hunter is cool, methodical, and utterly lethal.
+Nothing rattles his calm.
+But that was before he learned he fathered a child three years ago – a child who’s been kidnapped.

-Gina Domenico is a superstar, a pop sensation with a string of hit records.
+Gina Domenico is a pop sensation with a string of hit records.
 But deep inside, she’s still the lonely girl she’s always been.
-When Jack saved her from an arms dealer, they spent three unforgettable days together waiting for rescue — and Gina fell hard for the sexy soldier before he walked away forever.
+When Jack saved her from an arms dealer, they spent three unforgettable days together waiting for rescue.
+Gina fell hard for the sexy soldier before he walked away forever.

-But now she needs his help and she’ll do anything to get it.
-Though Jack can never forgive Gina for keeping his child from him, he’ll do everything in his power — and HOT’s — to bring their son home safely.
+Now she needs his help.
+Though Jack can never forgive Gina for keeping his child a secret, he’ll do everything in his power – with a little help from his friends at the Hostile Operations Team – to bring their son home safely.

-Nothing is what it seems, however, and their fates hang in the balance as someone else pulls the strings… and brings them ever closer to an explosive confrontation that could either save their son — or cost them everything.
+But their fates hang in the balance as someone else pulls the strings, bringing them closer to an explosive confrontation that could either save their son – or cost them everything they love…

 Read an Excerpt